What Is Pickleball And Why Is It Over-taking Tennis?

 As I said above, pickleball is played on a court similar in size to a badminton court.
 Actually, the overall dimensions are exactly the same – 44 feet long by 20 feet wide.
 In fact, pickleball was born on an old, beat up badminton court in the backyard of Joel Pritchard on Bainbridge Island Washington.

 But there are some fundamental differences between a pickleball court and a badminton court.
 Firstly, despite the same overall dimensions, a pickleball court does not have separate lines for singles and doubles like badminton does.
-Pickleball is played on the same size court regardless of singles or doubles and does not have any separate lines laid down on the court whatsoever.
+Pickleball is played on the same size court regardless of singles or doubles.

 In fact, in doubles badminton, the service line is moved up.
 It’s shorter.
 And out of bounds lines are wider than in singles.
 All of this is NOT the same for pickleball.